Alva-Theaters/Sorcerer/maintenance/DEVELOPERS.md

 The find_relevant_clock_strip function finds the most relevant sound strip with a timecode clock assignment.
 You pass it the scene object, and it returns the relevant strip object.

-The calculate_bias_offseter function calculates bias for flash strip background timing.
+The calculate_flash_strip_bias function calculates bias for flash strip background timing.
 You pass it the bias, frame rate, and the length of the strip in frames, and it returns the calculated bias as a float.

 The render_volume function calculates the volume for a 3D audio object and a speaker pair.
 You pass it the speaker, empty object, sensitivity, object size, and the integer mixer channel, and it returns the calculated volume.